 Their annual shedding of fur begins in spring and lasts about 3 months.
 They can look pretty haggard during this time!
-The raccoon has black eyes, and round, short ears that are up to 6 cm long.
+The raccoon has black eyes and round, short ears that are up to 6 cm long.
 The total length for adults averages 80 cm including the tail, with males being about one third larger than females.

 Raccoons are able to live in a wide range of habitats.
 The only apparent requirements are a source of water, food, and a protected area to build dens.
 The best habitats are hardwood swamps, dark forests, fresh & saltwater marshes, farmland, and urban homes & attics.
 This highly adaptable animal is also a very common sight in the towns & cities of Vancouver Island.

 The home range is the area used by an animal for food, water & shelter in its normal, day-to-day life.
 In rural agricultural areas of Vancouver Island, home ranges between 1 – 4 sq km are common.
 In open forests, raccoons have used areas as large as 25 sq km.
 Although home ranges seem to overlap, this causes very little defensive reaction among these mammals.

 Raccoon densities vary significantly with different types of habitat.
 Estimates of 5 – 10 raccoons per sq km are common in rural, agricultural areas.
 In urban areas, large numbers as high as 100 per sq km have been recorded.
 However, densities as low as 1 per sq km may occur in open, forest habitat.